 All students will enroll in SP 205: Cultural Introduction to Spain, a required course for Endicott students.
 Students are encouraged to enroll in a language course in addition to this, and information regarding a Spanish Language Placement Test will be provided from our Madrid staff.

-Course offerings for Fall and Spring semesters can be found here.
+All other course offerings for Fall and Spring semesters can be found here.

 The Fall 2017 Academic Calendar is as follows:

 - Mid-Term Exams: October 25-26 & 30-31, 2017

 - Classes End: December 14, 2017

 The Spring 2018 Academic Calendar is as follows: